Before starting to write the results of your search, you must choose the magazine where you will present your article. Keep in mind:

 - It will also be necessary to declare possible conflicts of interests.

-- If the magazine asks you to propose possible reviewers, these should be chosen according to the domain of the subject of the article.
-It is not advised to propose colleagues or authors of the same institution.
+- If the journal asks you to propose possible reviewers, they should be chosen according to the mastery of the topic of the article.
+It is not advisable to propose colleagues or authors from the same institution.